jpertile/ANTH801/README.md

 Here you can find the supplementerary information for my Anth801 final project.
 Read this for information about each file.

 ## Appendix
-The appendix includes information on the protocol for data collection.
+The appendix includes further information on the data collection protocol.

 ## S1
 The Reproducability Documentation table is an excel sheet including details on what to evaluate while reproducing each study.
 Metadata is included on the second sheet.